OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.md

 ## Dataset

 `Dataset` represents the highest levels in the hierarchy.
-It is the main keystone in the VegVauls structure.
+It is the main keystone in the VegVault structure.

 <img src="DB_scheme_visualisation/Datasets.png" style="width:100.0%"
 data-fig-align="center" />